 Bottled cold brew coffee can stay fresh for a couple of weeks, and you will enjoy it more if you consume it within the first week.
 Without daily, it lasts up to 14 days and should be consumed within 3 days if mixed with milk or cream.

 To keep it fresh to the last drop, it is crucial to size down the container as you continue to drink.
-This helps reduce the amount of air in the bottle that may oxidize coffee and leech the flavor.
+This helps reduce the bottle’s air which may oxidize coffee and leech the flavor.

 Bottling your cold brew well is crucial to keeping it fresh until you decide to sip to the last drop.
 You can bottle your brew in either glass or plastic bottles.
 We prefer using glass bottles as they are more effective (don’t affect the taste and keep the brew colder for long) and are more environmentally friendly than plastic ones.

 Disclaimer: This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase using these links.
 Remember to support us by purchasing through the Amazon/Walmart/Impact Radius links provided.
 Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API